cloudwishper/AIGC_model_analysis/stable_diffusion_cross_attention/README.md

-# cross attention edit for control
+# cross attention edit for control (prompt-to-prompt)

 ### 1. replacement edit
 In order to only change the replaced word region, prompt-to-prompt propsed to use the original attention map to swap with the new attention map (following figure).
 For previous example, the region attend to "squirrel" will attend to 'lion', and the location of other region keep unchanged.
 Thats why it can do local replacement edit.